 Methanol solvent is available cheaper than other organic solvents; it is even produced in abundance than other chemical processing solvents.
 The demand for hydrogen fuel leads to methanol splitting technologies, as per mole balance equation one molecule of methanol contains four hydrogen atoms.
-With respect to cost, safety and fuel handling, hydrogen can be generated from methanol is small station to supply it for fuel cell cars and power generator in towns.
+With respect to cost, safety and fuel handling, hydrogen can be generated from methanol is a small station to supply it for fuel cell cars and power generator in towns.

-An idea of small process plants enhance the network of hydrogen production units of small capacity that utilizing liquid methanol as raw material.
+An idea of small process plants enhances the network of hydrogen production units of small capacity that utilizing liquid methanol as raw material.
 However to accomplish it the process equipment should be small enough to produce the required capacity and should be maintenance free and support frequent start-up and shutdown as well.

 Some of the established technologies for hydrogen generation from methanol

 - Membrane reactor technique (Inorganic and organic membranes dual bed models)

 - Partial oxidation

 The most important catalyst used for reforming of methanol

 Side products like dimethyl ether formed during the reaction affect the thermodynamic equilibrium of methanol and water composition.
 By the experimental data, 220-250oC is optimal operating temperature for the process at the pressure ranging from 5 to 25 atm.
 Main compounds that affect the conversion are methane and carbon soot.